mariebell/EOL_habito_app/README.md

 * Habito coaches you when you want to making habits, for example: Learning, Reading Books, Training, Diet.

 ## Updates(in develop)
-* Nov 24 -  cread readme and deproy into heroku
+* Nov 24 - create readme and deproy into heroku
+* Nov 24 - add index page